Bestindom/Bestindom/README.md

 - 🖥️ Full stack developer.
 - 📚 I'm currently improving my javascript skills.
-- 🚀 I'm looking for a good team to work with.
-From the beginning, what caught my attention the most was the backend.
+- 🚀 From the beginning, what caught my attention the most was the backend.
 However, that doesn't mean I don't like the front ;)

 ## Languages